 Businesses need to have the agility to react rapidly to changing situations, and unless that agility extends into the supply chain, all other initiatives are futile.
 Supply chain agility will be a core theme in 2023 and can be achieved through better supply and demand forecasting through use of real-time data, closer relationships with suppliers, distributed inventory and use of technology for more accurate inventory management.

-9) Supply chain resilience
+9) Supply Chain Resilience

 This topic goes hand in hand with the previous subject of supply chain agility, as it also comes down to a supply chain’s ability to react to rapidly changing situations and to recover from business interruption events.